-Usually for the Kick and Bass to play nice together they CANNOT both be playing at the same time and competing for the same frequencies (playing the same note).
-If they are, here are a couple things you can try.
+Usually, for the Kick and Bass to play nice together, they CANNOT both be playing at the same time and competing for the same frequencies (playing the same note).
+If they are, here are a couple of things you can try.

 These are common remedies for helping the Kick and Bass play nice together.
-However, the best way is to have an arrangement/parts that naturally work together or address the frequency issue during the recording process by tuning the Kick so it compliments the Bass or using a Bass amp setting that makes room for the Kick.
+However, the best way is to have an arrangement/parts that naturally work together or address the frequency issue during the recording process by tuning the Kick to complement the Bass or using a Bass amp setting that makes room for the Kick.